-6.6 Fictitious events
+6.6 Fictitious events and unacknowledged re-enactments

-Sections of the film are dramatic re-enactments which do not in any way reflect the actual event.
+Sections of the film are dramatic re-enactments which do not in any way reflect actual events.
 This includes the alleged night-time arrest and detention of the film-makers by the Polisario.
-Further details of this example can be found in the scene by scene analysis below.
+The film-makers were found (not arrested) at 5:30pm in summer when it was still light.